home-assistant/home-assistant.io/source/_integrations/knx.markdown

 Number entities without a `state_address` will restore their last known state after Home Assistant was restarted.

-Numbers having a `state_address` configured request their current state from the KNX bus.
+Numbers that have a `state_address` configured request their current state from the KNX bus.

 </div>